edgepointlearning/edgepointlearning.github.io/collections/_posts/2017-03-01-Instructor-led-Training-vs-eLearning.md

 ---
-title: Instructor-led Training vs. eLearning
+title: Instructor-Led Training vs. eLearning
 author:
-  name: Megan Dobransky & Nikki VanRy
+  name: Corey Bleich
 image: blog/2014/2018-09-17-349094.jpg
-excerpt: Instructor-led or eLearning, find out what type of training is right for you.
+excerpt: Instructor-led training is the traditional, formal version of training that takes place in a classroom, while eLearning can be taken at anytime from an internet-connected device.
+Read on to learn more.
 redirect_from:
   - "/blog/2013/7/19/instructor-led-training-vs-elearning"
   - "/2016/07/21/Instructor-led-Training-vs-eLearning/"
 ---

 Instructor-led training (ILT) is the more traditional, formal version of training that takes place in a classroom in front of learners, while eLearning is web-based and can be taken at anytime from an internet-connected device.
 And, then there's blended learning.
 If you're trying to find the best training program for your employees, there are a few things to consider when it comes to ILT vs. eLearning, or even blended training.
+This is what you should know.

 ## What is ILT?

 ILT, or instructor-led training, is the type of training you're most familiar with.
 It's training that occurs in a classroom.
 There's a teacher presenting the material.
 And, for many employees for many subjects, this can be the most effective method of training.

 All of this, however, depends on what your specific needs are.
 Some topics will greatly benefit from instructor-led training.
-Some, however, will be better matched to eLearning.
+Some, however, will be better matched to eLearning as we'll discuss shortly.

 ### Advantages of ILT